brendan-duncan/webgpu_recorder/README.md

 * Copy the file **webgpu_recorder.js** to your HTML project.
 * Add `<script src="webgpu_recorder.js"></script>` to your HTML (with the *src* path being where you copied *webgpu_recorder.js*).
+* This script should be added before any rendering code starts so it has a chance to wrap WebGPU before any rendering starts.
 * Open the HTML in a browser that supports WebGPU, as you would normally.
 * The recording starts right away and it will record all subsequent frames.
 * The recording will download automatically as an HTML file with embedded Javascript after the maximum number of frames have been recorded.